 In the hierarchy of approved documentation sources, some documents listed to verify citizenship are also acceptable to verify identity.
 When using the hierarchy of approved documentation sources, the same document cannot be the source to verify both citizenship and identity.

 If an individual is unable to provide any other documentary evidence of citizenship, an affidavit signed under penalty of perjury is only accepted as a last resort.
-Medicaid for the Elderly and People with Disabilities (MEPD) staff are required to document the reason another source is not available to verify citizenship.
+Medicaid for the Elderly and People with Disabilities (MEPD) specialists are required to document the reason another source is not available to verify citizenship.
 If managed care organization (MCO) or Program Support Unit (PSU) staff are provided an affidavit, ensure the reason the applicant or recipient is unable to produce documentary evidence of citizenship and identity is documented on the affidavit.
 If the affidavit does not contain this information, the reason another source is not available is documented and transmitted to MEPD staff on Form H1746-A, MEPD Referral Cover Sheet, along with the affidavit.
-The copies of the affidavit form are to be made available in all Health and Human Services Commission (HHSC) benefits offices.
+The copies of the affidavit form are to be made available in all Texas Health and Human Services Commission (HHSC) benefits offices.
 Form H1097, Affidavit for Citizenship/Identity, and Form H1097-S (Spanish), also may be used.

 2220 Reserved